watacodes/Calculator/README.md

 - Now you can perform the calculation by pressing either the **'='** button or the **'Enter'** button on your keyboard.

 - Added **Backspace** icon as a replacement of the **"DEL"** button.

+- Added keyboard support for the decimal button**(='.')** and migrated into the existing addEventListener.

+- Added keyboard support for the delete button.
+Backspace key  and delete key can now be used to delete a digit.

+- Added **Quick Tips** in the description for reference.

 ## Fixed Bugs

 - Bug type: Shows **'NaN'** when the equal button is pressed without two pairs of numbers.